Welcome to our Governors’ section.

 We have a Local Governing Board meeting at least once a term.

 The Finance and Resources Committee and the Curriculum Committee meet each term.
 All governors are invited to these meetings.
 Either the Chair of Governors or the Vice Chair will lead these meetings.

 Mrs Donna Rowbottom

 Governors are individuals committed to improve the performance of the academy for the benefit of all students.
 Outstanding academies require outstanding governance.
 The Governor role is as much about being a critical friend as it is about holding the academy to account about all aspects of the school’s performance.
-There is a requirement to attend a meeting each term and Governors are actively encouraged to visit the academy, to observe lessons and meet with the teachers and children.
+There is a requirement to attend a meeting each term and Governors are actively encouraged to visit the academy to carry out agreed monitoring activities.
 The role does require you to volunteer some of your time but is very rewarding.
-If you are interested in becoming a governor, please contact Rhonda (Headteacher) at the academy.
+If you are interested in becoming a governor, please contact Rhonda Blakemore (Headteacher) at the academy.